Pixel 9a vs Nothing Phone (3a) Pro: Nothing can stop the Pixel 9a

 Advantage Pixel 9a

-It's not just screens; batteries are also getting larger and larger each year (thankfully), and the Pixel 9a is expected to feature a pretty hefty 5100 mAh battery inside.
-The Nothing Phone (3a) Pro is not too far off with its 5000 mAh battery, the rumors suggest.
+It's not just screens; batteries are also getting larger and larger each year (thankfully), and the Pixel 9a has a pretty hefty for its size 5100 mAh battery.
+The Nothing Phone (3a) Pro is not too far off with its 5000 mAh battery, so this battle will be fierce.

-In terms of charging, the rumor mill has some specs for us.
-The Pixel 9a is expected to have the same slow charging as its predecessor, namely 23W wired charging support and 7.5W wireless.
-It seems that the Nothing Phone (3a) Pro will be able to topple the Pixel 9a easily when it comes to wired charging, as it's expected with 50W charging support.
+In terms of charging, the Pixel 9a sadly retains the same slow charging as its predecessor, namely 23W wired charging support and 7.5W wireless.
+It seems that the Nothing Phone (3a) Pro will be able to topple the Pixel 9a easily when it comes to wired charging, as it supports 50W of charging power.
 One big drawback (for some people) might be the lack of wireless charging.
-Stay tuned for test results soon.

 Specs Comparison